Jon Moxley: Blackpool Combat Club (2022–2024)

 At the All In event on August 27, the BCC teamed with Santana and Ortiz to face Eddie Kingston, Penta El Zero Miedo and Best Friends (Orange Cassidy, Trent and Chuck Taylor) in a Stadium Stampede match, but lost.
 The following week at All Out, Moxley defeated Orange Cassidy to win the AEW International Championship.
 However, he lost the title 17 days later to Rey Fénix at Dynamite: Grand Slam on September 20.
-During this match, he suffered a legitimate concussion that led to the scripted result of the match being changed to have Fénix win instead.
+During this match, he suffered a legitimate concussion that led to the scripted result of the match being changed to have Fénix win.
 Due to his injury, Moxley took an absence from wrestling but remained active on AEW programming, including providing commentary at WrestleDream on October 1.
 He was scheduled to return and face Fénix for the International Championship on the October 10 episode of Dynamite, but was removed from the match due to not being medically cleared and was replaced by Cassidy, who defeated Fénix to win the championship.
 Cassidy defeated Moxley to retain the championship at Full Gear on November 18.
 On December 16 at Final Battle, Moxley made his ROH in-ring debut, teaming with Blackpool Combat Members Bryan Danielson and Claudio Castagnoli in a losing effort against FTR (Cash Wheeler and Dax Harwood) and Mark Briscoe.
 Moxley would also compete in the Continental Classic tournament, but lost to Eddie Kingston in the finals at Worlds End on December 30.
-The BCC would feud with FTR (Dax Harwood and Cash Wheeler), with Moxley and Castagnoli defeating FTR at the Revolution event on March 3, 2024.
+In early 2024, The BCC would feud with FTR, with Moxley and Castagnoli defeating them at the Revolution event on March 3, 2024.